 - Program Administrators Included in REED: Central Hudson, Con Edison, Keyspan Long Island, Keyspan NY, Long Island Power Authority, Niagara Mohawk, NYSEG, NYSERDA, RG&E, Orange and Rockland, St. Lawrence Gas and Corning Gas.
-The program year 2018 data includes NYSERDA Clean Energy Fund (CEF) Market Development programs (excluding wind and solar) and the Energy Efficiency Transition Implementation Plan (ETIP) programs administered by the New York utilities. - Savings: Figures are accurate as of date of collection.
-Updates to savings values made after the reporting period closed are not captured. - Energy Savings Goals: Incremental targets vary by utility (0.4% to 0.9% for 2016-2018).
+The program year 2018 and 2019 data includes NYSERDA Clean Energy Fund (CEF) Market Development programs (excluding wind and solar) and energy efficiency programs administered by the New York utilities. - Savings: Figures are accurate as of date of collection.
+Updates to savings values made after the reporting period closed are not captured. - Energy Savings Goals: Incremental targets vary by utility (0.4-0.9 percent for 2016-2018).
 185 trillion British thermal units (Tbtu) site energy savings by 2025.

-- Legislation establishing New York's energy efficiency portfolio standard - New York's Program Savings Document (Technical Reference Manual) - New York's Energy Efficiency Portfolio Standard and Program Plans - New York's Program Evaluation Reports - New York's Program Administrator Annual Reports - New York's Building Stock and Potential Studies and Energy Efficiency and Renewable Energy Potential Studies - New York provides for public access of its energy efficiency program results through Open NY and the New York State Clean Energy Dashboard
+- New York's Program Savings Document (Technical Reference Manual) - New York's Energy Efficiency Portfolio Standard and Program Plans - New York's Program Evaluation Reports - New York's Program Administrator Annual Reports - New York's Building Stock and Potential Studies and Energy Efficiency and Renewable Energy Potential Studies - New York provides for public access of its energy efficiency program results through Open NY and the New York State Clean Energy Dashboard

 In New York, the Department of Public Service (NY DPS) approves energy efficiency programs and budgets, which are administered by the utilities and the New York State Energy and Research Development Authority (NYSERDA).
-In 2008, the NY DPS established an Energy Efficiency Portfolio Standard (EEPS) with to reduce electricity usage (See DPS EEPS Evaluation webpage).
+In 2008, the NY DPS established an Energy Efficiency Portfolio Standard (EEPS) to reduce electricity usage (See DPS EEPS Evaluation webpage).
 In 2014, the NY DPS merged the Evaluation Advisory Group and the Implementation Advisory Group into the E2 Working Group, and it launched its Revised Energy Vision (REV), which entailed developing a new infrastructure for New York to meet its goals via its Clean Energy Fund with a focus on building a green economy.
 The CEF works with REV to make sure the market is ready to provide the services REV offers.
 NYPA and PSEG-Long Island participate in E2 Working Group evaluation efforts, but the New York Public Service Commission does not regulate them.
 In 2018, NYSERDA released New Efficiency: New York, the most aggressive energy efficiency strategy in New York's history.
 It established a fuel neutral goal of 185 trillion British thermal units (TBtu) reductions by 2025 and more comprehensive efficiency measures.